zrsharp/EAP/README.md

 - A sentence in the introduction.
 - Briefly express some or all of the following: purpose, aims, rationale, stance, limitations, organization.

+### Optional features

+- gain the reader’s interest by offering an opening statement
+- define any core terms necessary to the understanding of the text
+- present evidence and citations to support the argument
+- state limitations

+### Evaluating essay introduction

+- Is the introduction closely relevant to the essay question?
+- Does it contain the essential features of an introduction?
+- Is it logically organized?
+- Are the aims and rationale of the essay clearly given?
+- Does it contain appropriate academic language for an essay introduction?
+- Is it the right given length?

 # Unit 2 Sustainability